arillo/silverstripe-gulp-plate/README.md

 **N.B.** We are working on a in-depth Gulp Plate Documentation.
-You can look at the [preview](http://arillo.github.io/gulp-plate-docs/) or follow the basic introcution here below.
+You can look at the [preview](http://arillo.github.io/gulp-plate-docs/) or follow the basic introduction here below.
 Watch this repository to get notified when the docs will be ready.
 Enjoy your meal!

 ![Silverstripe Gulp Plate](http://turbo.aminalhazwani.com.s3.amazonaws.com/github/silverstripe-gulp-plate.png)

 **Silverstripe Gulp-plate**

-Create a Silverstripe production theme using a [gulp.js](http://gulpjs.com/) workflow.
+This is a boilerplate / starting-point to create a Silverstripe production theme using a [gulp.js](http://gulpjs.com/) workflow.

 Includes the following tools, tasks, and workflows: